ministryofjustice/opg-technical-guidance/adr/choose_npm_publish.md

 ## Context

-As we split our code in microservices on the front-end, we need to have a way of sharing common code across products.
+As we build mroe products with Javascript front-ends, we need to have a way of sharing common code across products to prevent duplication of code and encourage cross team collaboration.

 We have this issue currently with a few features we use over many products.
+This can be seen in places such as the PDF Viewer in Sirius, Cookie Consent Banners in our public facing sites and custom GDS styled components across all platforms.

 This will give developers an option to share these features with others.

 ## Decision

-Where possible, we should use NPM to publish any reusable code in our projects and consume them.
+Where possible, we should publish any reusable code in our projects to a NPM Repository and consume them in our products.

-We already use NPM repositories for all our products.
-Integration isn't an issue when consuming the packages.
+We already use NPM repositories within our products for dependencies.
+For this we predominately use Yarn with a few instances of NPM to manage them.

 There will be a learning curve to setting up the repositories.
 This has been investigated already and can built upon.